-All or any of the special rights for the time being attached to the shares or any class of shares may, unless otherwise provided by the terms of issue of the shares of that class, from time to time, whether or not our company is being wound- up, may be varied with the consent in writing of the holders of not less than one-third of the issued shares of the relevant class, or with the sanction of a resolution passed at a separate meeting of the holders of the shares of such class by the holders of one-third of the votes cast at such a meeting.
+All or any of the special rights for the time being attached to the shares or any class of shares may, unless otherwise provided by the terms of issue of the shares of that class, from time to time, whether or not our company is being wound-up, may be varied with the sanction of a special resolution passed at a separate meeting of the holders of the shares of such class by the holders of not less than two-thirds of the votes cast at such a meeting.
 The rights conferred upon the holders of the shares of any class issued shall not, unless otherwise expressly provided by the terms of issue of the shares of that class, be deemed to be varied, modified or abrogated by the creation or issue of further shares ranking pari passu therewith.